cypress-io/cypress/docs/source/api/commands/invoke.md

 ***Use `cy.invoke('removeAttr', 'target')` to get around new tab***

 {% note info %}
-{% url "Check out our example recipe where we use `cy.invoke('removeAttr', 'target')` to test clicking on a link without opening in a new tab" testing-the-dom%}
+{% url "Check out our example recipe where we use `cy.invoke('removeAttr', 'target')` to test clicking on a link without opening in a new tab" testing-the-dom-recipe %}%}
 {% endnote %}

 ***Arguments are automatically forwarded to the function***